Dooyo-Labs/piccolo/nub-script/docs/script-block.md

 local original_script = get_data_block("{{ example_namespace0 }}", "script.py")
 local patcher = TextPatcher.new(original_script)

--- Provide surrounding before/after context around the position we want to insert new text patcher:select_next_lines({
+-- Quote the lines around the position we want to insert new text -- Tag lines before the insertion position with "B" and the lines after the insertion position with "A" patcher:select_next_lines({
     {"B", ""},
     {"B", "# This is an example python script"},
     {"B", ""},
-    -- No 'S' lines; empty selection marks insertion position {"A", "def say_hello():"},
+    {"A", "def say_hello():"},
     {"A", "    print(\"Hello!\")"},
     {"A", ""},